-APJ Abdul Kalam was famously known as “Missile Man of India”, he is the one who made India fly to new heights.
+APJ Abdul Kalam was famously known as the “Missile Man of India”, he is the one who made India fly to new heights.
 His love for students was so fascinating.
-His journey inspires many students as well as youths for the success.
+His journey inspires many students as well as youths to success.

 I hope you loved the Inspiring Success story of the Missile Man of India- APJ Abdul Kalam.